potfur/slideshows/es/es.md

 **Marker** for `¯\_(ツ)_/¯`

 .postit.es.question.big[But how?]
-.postit.es.question.big[Whaaaa!]
+.postit.es.question.big[When!?]

 ---

 ## Rule / Policy

-Something that is a business related constraint, reaction, trigger etc.
+Something that is a business related constraint, condition, that will divide process.

-.postit.es.rule.big[Price >= 40 UAH]
+.postit.es.rule.big[Price >= 40$]
 .postit.es.rule.big[Notify user]

 ???